sagemathinc/cocalc/notes/final_push.md

 - (0:30?) [ ] account creation: checking that user clicked on the terms button isn't working.
 - (3:00?) [ ]  Write code to dump the cassandra database to the filesystem (?), so I can upgrade current cloud.sagemath.org, etc.  This will be good to have in general for backups.
 This shouldn't be *too* hard, now that I've fixed the schema... http://www.datastax.com/dev/blog/simple-data-importing-and-exporting-with-cassandra

+- (1:00?) [ ] syncdoc: store sync history for each file on filesystem (next to chat)
+- (2:00?) [ ] syncdoc: browse through past versions -- "some sort of timeline view".

 - (3:00?) [ ] way to browse other people's projects, collaborate, fork
 - (1:00?) [ ] sagews: modify search command to indicate result in output more sensibly (right now cursor gets big next to output)